FuelLabs/sway-standards/standards/src_5/README.md

 The `Initialized` state SHALL be set as the state if an owner or admin is set.

 ### - `Revoked`
-The `Revoked` state SHALL be set when there is no owner or admin and there SHALL not be one set in the future.
+The `Revoked` state SHALL be set when there is no owner or admin and there SHALL NOT be one set in the future.

 ## Functions